-Subdivisions of the functional space depend on the way Φ and Ψ are defined, on their respective structure, and on the way they are mapped onto each other through some function π (or π') (see Figure 2). π can be thought of as a map preserving structure, as ideally one would like subdivisions in one space to be mapped onto subdivisions in the other, though its nature, properties (e.g., invertibility, continuity) and the ones it preserves may be context-specific.
+Subdivisions of the functional space depend on the way $\Phi$ and $\Psi$ are defined, on their respective structure, and on the way they are mapped onto each other through some function $\pi$ (or $\pi'$ ) (see Figure 2). $\pi$ can be thought of as a map preserving structure, as ideally one would like subdivisions in one space to be mapped onto subdivisions in the other, though its nature, properties (e.g., invertibility, continuity) and the ones it preserves may be context-specific.
 Carving functional equivalence classes from brain activity ultimately involves moving from dynamical equivalence classes, with identical dynamical properties and specific phase and parameter space symmetries, to functional ones comprising patterns of neural activity that can achieve given functional properties (Lizier & Rubinov, 2012; Ma, Trusina, El-Samad, Lim, & Tang, 2009).
-This in turn requires considering the structure induced by the time evolution of the space produced by the map π (or π').
-Functional structure results from the combination of two aspects: on the one hand, the accessibility structure in the neurophysiological space, that is, which observable variations are realizable in the
+This in turn requires considering the structure induced by the time evolution of the space produced by the map $\pi$ (or $\pi'$ ).
+Functional structure results from the combination of two aspects: on the one hand, the accessibility structure in the neurophysiological space, that is, which observable variations are realizable in the neighbourhood of underlying neuronal configurations at scales below the observed ones; on the other hand, the neurophysiological neutrality structure of observable variations in the space in which these are evaluated, that is, those changes in one space which have no consequence on the space onto which they are projected.
+The combination of these two factors may give rise to a rather non-trivial structure.
+Notably, various important properties, for example, nearness and neighbourhood, may qualitatively change when considering function rather than bare dynamics, the former possibly turning out not to be a metric or even a topological space (Stadler, Stadler, Wagner, & Fontana, 2001).
+The very definition of other properties, such as path dependence and robustness, may also vary in the dynamics-tofunction transition.

-FIGURE 2 Genuinely functional activity results from a complex relation between the structure S{Φ} of the neurophysiological space Φ and the structure \mathcal{S}{Ψ} of the abstract space Ψ of cognitive functions made observable by performance measures Γ (see text above).
+FIGURE 2 Genuinely functional activity results from a complex relation between the structure $S{\Phi}$ of the neurophysiological space $\Phi$ and the structure $S{\Psi}$ of the abstract space $\Psi$ of cognitive functions made observable by performance measures $\Gamma$ (see text above).
 Thus subdivisions in one space are used to define subdivisions in the other